-I plan to bring a new cat into my family in a couple of days.
-She’s a beautiful girl who has the very appropriate name Bella (short for Belladonna, and it has nothing to do with Twilight).
-She’s particularly special because she has diabetes.
+I plan to bring a new cat into my family.
+She’s a beautiful girl who has the very appropriate name Bella (short for Belladonna).
+She’s particularly special because she has feline diabetes.
 She’ll need ongoing care and attention for the rest of her life, but I’ve found that the basics of keeping a diabetic cat healthy are not very scary at all.
-Here’s what I’ve learned so far:
+Here’s what I’ve learned about diabetes in cats so far:

 Diabetic cats shouldn’t eat dry food.
 Most vets recommend a high-protein, low-carbohydrate diet for diabetic cats, and no dry food is low in carbohydrates.
-Even grain-free dry foods contain a lot of substitute carbohydrates such as potatoes, peas, or tapioca.
+Even grain-free dry foods contain a lot of substitute carbohydrates such as potatoes, peas or tapioca.
 Carbohydrates tend to make blood sugar levels fluctuate quite a bit.
 The shelter where I’m adopting my Bella has had cats that became diet-controlled and no longer needed insulin when they began eating low-carb food.
 There are low-carbohydrate foods available at every price point, so you don’t have to buy super-expensive food to feed your diabetic cat properly.
-Lisa Pierson, DVM, has created a chart listing carbohydrate, fat, protein, and calorie measurements for many canned and raw cat foods.

 2. Home testing isn’t as hard as it seems